JamFox/quartz.jamfox.dev/content/The Art of Loving.md

 > Could it be that only those things are considered worthy of being learned with which one can earn money or prestige, and that love, which "only" profits the soul, but is profitless in the modern sense, is a luxury we have no right to spend much energy on?

-Worse then, that the modern reaction to troubles of the mind (including those from love) is to channel the trouble into "something productive" (also in [[Self-Improvement Addiction]]) instead of focusing inwards.
+Worse then, that the modern reaction to troubles of the mind (including those from love) is to channel the trouble into "something productive" instead of focusing inwards.

 > I am out for a bargain; the object should be desirable from the standpoint of its social value, and at the same time should want me, considering my overt and hidden assets and potentialities.
 Two persons thus fall in love when they feel they have found the best object available on the market, considering the limitations of their own exchange values.
 > As a matter of fact, what most people in our culture mean by being lovable is essentially a mixture between being popular and having sex appeal.